genomicepidemiology/ARGprofiler/README.md

 ## Tips and Tricks

+* For the analysis of unpublished sequencing reads, the user should place the sequencing reads in the appropriate subdirectory in the provided local_reads directory
+* The pipeline makes use of Snakemake profiles to specify the configuration of the pipeline.
+The required flags are specified in the files of the ``` profile_argprofiler ``` directory.

+	* We provide a [config file](profile_argprofiler/config.yaml) for executing the pipeline in an HPC with qsub
 * To save space ARGprofiler, by default, removes the raw and trimmed reads from each sample upon successful competition of all rules.
 * Besides the regular output files, the kma_PanRes rule also outputs a BAM file.
 * ARGextender will, by default, run until there is nothing more to extend.